mobily-enterprises/jsonreststores/README.md

 Finally, note that the derived stores `WorkspaceUsers` and `UserWorkspaces` only allow `Post` (adding new entries), `GetQuery` and `Delete`.

-# Important methods you can override
+# Important methods and attributes you can override

 The basic `Store` class uses a rather long list of stock methods to complete requests.
 Some of them are there so that you can override them.